lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 This classification is not a hard and fast rule, it is just meant as a guide.
 Parallel, there are a few other tags that can be added to a spell patch.

 * Implementation: we change the implementation, usually to take advantage of EE features, while keeping the functional behavior intact or mostly intact.
-A typical example is the new EE features for the spell and damage opcodes, or using 321 opcodes to make a spell refresh and non-stacking instead of just non-stacking.
+A typical example is the new EE features for the sleep and damage opcodes, or using 321 opcodes to make a spell refresh and non-stacking instead of just non-stacking.

 ## B. 2.
 Arcane spells.